astro-fusion/astro-blogs/20_Transit/04_Mercury_Transit/200407_Mercury_transit_7th_House_from_natal_moon.md

 ---
-title: 'Mercury transit 7th House from natal moon'
+title: Mercury transit 7th House from natal moon
 description: |
   When Mercury transits the 7th house from the natal Moon, the individual may face challenges in relationships, particularly with the spouse, and experience a decline in general well-being.
 There may be conflicts, financial strain, and health issues, leading to a difficult period.
 pubDate: '2024-09-19'